Getting Crafty for Valentine’s Day

 My brain just does not compute crafty because I am not good at arts and crafts.
 The thought of homemade Valentines as my kids’ school requires typically fills me with dread because my kids are too old for my old standby: paper lace and pink heart paper cutouts.

 Thankfully, this year I have Pinterest and the Kids Blogger Network.
 I am going to use these resources for homemade Valentines this year.
+If that doesn’t work out, we can always use ecards from Hallmark.
 Here are some ideas I’m considering.

 Do you make or buy Valentines?
 Please share your ideas!